aiven/debezium-pg-kafka-connect-test/README.md

-# Automated Debezium Kafka PostgreSQL ENV Deployment
+# Automated Debezium Kafka PostgreSQL Test ENV Deployment

 #### OVERVIEW
 Deploys and configures a __test/validation__ environment for the Debezium (PostgreSQL) connector with Kafka service integration